franzson/autocoder_external/README.md

 You can download an example model [here](https://github.com/franzson/autocoder_models).

-To train models for the autocoder based on a single file, see [Link text Here](https://link-url-here.org).
+To train models for the autocoder based on a single file, see [here](https://github.com/franzson/autocoder_training).

 To train a model based on a corpus of sounds you will need to refer to the [python implementation of the autocoder](https://github.com/franzson/autocoder).